shubhangisanjay/DataVisualization/README.md

-Documentation contains link to video that explains how to setup Airbyte pipeline and load data into Snowflake.
+* ELT on watsapp data file is documentation that contains link to video that explains how to setup Airbyte pipeline load data into Snowflake.
-.ipynb file loads data from snowflake table and creates visualizations.
+* .ipynb file loads data from snowflake table and creates visualizations.